Depika-Murugan/M1_Game_StonePaperScissors/4_TestplanAndOutput/Testing.md

-Arrange: we setup our game.
+Arrange: We setup our game.

-Act: the game decides the outcome of two moves.
+Act: The game decides the outcome of two moves.

-Assert: we assert that the result equals our expected result.
+Assert: We assert that the result equals our expected result.

 # TESTABLE PROPERTIES:

 *Draw is reflexive.

 *Non-draw is winning or losing.